TooneTouch

 }

-conditional Play Overlay Display if (playOverlayActive) { ... }
+conditional Press to Play Overlay if (playOverlayActive) { ... }

 fill(0); rect(0, 0, width, height);

-Fills the entire canvas with black for the overlay background
+Paints the entire canvas solid black as the overlay's backdrop.

-Draws white text centered on the screen prompting the user to click
+Draws instructional text centered on the screen telling the user to click to begin.

-Uses a sine wave to smoothly pulse saturation between 50% and 80%, creating a breathing effect
+Uses a sine wave over time to smoothly oscillate the background's saturation between 50 and 80.

 for (let cell of cells) { cell.update(); cell.display(); }